JoyceLAD/BTL_Web-IT4409/README.md

-# Build and Deploy: TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel (2023)
+# Build : Social Network with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel (2023)

 We are going to learn funcionalities such as: